Resources

 Keep this guide handy as you navigate through the monsoon season.
 Safe and mindful driving, along with proper vehicle care, can help you weather any storm!

-At Acko, we understand the challenges our valued customers face affected by heavy monsoons in various parts of our country.
-We are here to provide immediate assistance and support to address any difficulties or queries you may have regarding your vehicle insurance claim related to the cyclone.
-For any monsoon-related concerns, don't hesitate to get in touch with our helpline number mentioned below:
+At Acko, we understand the challenges our valued customers face owing to heavy rains in Tamil Nadu and Andhra Pradesh.
+We are here to provide immediate assistance and support to address any difficulties or queries you may have regarding your vehicle insurance claim related to the heavy rains.
+For any concerns, don't hesitate to get in touch with our helpline number mentioned below:

-* For any other issues/escalations, please get in touch with our Senior Nodal Officer, Narender Jain, via call at +91-9136905857 or through e-mail at [email protected].
+* For any other issues/escalations, please get in touch with our Senior Nodal Officer, Shrinivas Kini, via call at +91-9945414607 or through e-mail at [email protected].

 icon